caesar1111/openhab-docs/tutorials/beginner/openHAB2_Raspberry_beginner-s_walkthrough_Makrdown.md

 </table>

-<span lang="EN-US"> </span>
+<span lang="EN-US">Â </span>

 ## <a name="_Toc485150950"><span lang="EN-US">BASIC UI dashboard</span></a>

-<span lang="EN-US">Since this is a beginner’s tutorial where I am trying to get things done using as less textual coding as possible, I will not go into the details of creating a dashboard for the BASIC UI since it requires the file based approach.</span>
+<span lang="EN-US">Since this is a beginnerâ€™s tutorial where I am trying to get things done using as less textual coding as possible, I will not go into the details of creating a dashboard for the BASIC UI since it requires the file based approach.</span>

 <span lang="EN-US">Tough you might find that some specific requirements to a dashboard can only be solved creating this textual sitemap configuration and using BASIC UI for displaying your dashboard.</span>